Forest Glen, Chicago: Education

-The local Chicago Public Schools primary schools include Edgebrook Elementary School, Wildwood School, Sauganash Elementary School, Beard Elementary(In Big Oaks), Hitch Elementary (In Gladstone Park), and Beaubien Elementary (In Jefferson Park).
+The local Chicago Public Schools primary schools include Edgebrook Elementary School, Wildwood School, Sauganash Elementary School, Beard Elementary (In Big Oaks), Hitch Elementary (In Gladstone Park), and Beaubien Elementary (In Jefferson Park).
 The local Catholic schools are at Queen of All Saints Basilica in Sauganash and St. Mary of the Woods Catholic Church in North Edgebrook/Wildwood.
 St. Cornelius school on Foster and Long closed in 2016.
 It eventually became the Chicago Public Schools Catalpa Early Childhood Center.

 The Chicago Public Schools secondary school is William Howard Taft High School in Norwood Park, Chicago, although many residents of the neighborhood elect to attend either private schools or one of the City of Chicago-run selective schools.
-Private schools typically attended are Saint Ignatius College Prep, Loyola Academy, Notre Dame College Prep, or Regina Dominican High School.
 College preparatory, non-private schools include CICS Northtown Academy, a charter school that opened in 2002.
-Selective enrollment schools typically attended include Northside College Prep, Lane Tech, and Whitney Young Magnet High School.